humansinstitute/BitcoinForHumans/CommunityBanking/commbank_p2p_cap.md

 ### Strategy - Leverage local banking knowledge and network

+Local community banks provide a great opportunity to arrange, support and de risk peer to peer lending.

+The major risk is accentuated as the investor doesn't share a local jurisdiction with the business taking the loan.

+This is not true of local banks and even less so with community banks, which by design are inherently close.to and integrated in to the community.

+They are uniquely positioned to identify robust businesses and opportunities and make these available to the global bitcoin market.

+By sharing legal and community jurisdictions with the business seeking investment they can act on behalf.of the remote investor to ensure repayments are made.

+Of course nothing stops a community bank acting in concert with a business to defraud an investor, however it is significantly harder to "rug pull" an entire bank from a community and move it elsewhere.
+This bank defrauding investors would thus lose access to future capital and severely impact the community and local entrepreneurs who can apply pressure to keep things honest.

+Furthermore we can use further strategies to further mitigate these issues.

 ### Strategy - Streaming of loan funds

 ### Strategy - Recovery at Merchant PoS